1.6. Datasets

 1.6.1.
 Dataset Creation and Deletion

-A Dataset can be created (or deleted) from its project using the register and delete methods.
+A Dataset can be created (or deleted) from its team using the register and delete methods.
 Note that the creation of a Dataset requires the creation of a Dataset object.

 1.6.1.1.
 Creating a Dataset